roberthenley/memory_game/README.md

 Screen reader support is included.
 When accessibility navigation is enabled, the game timer is disabled.
 The code is able to handle other even-numbered rectangular layouts, up to 20 card pairs, but the 2x3 layout is hard-coded at the moment.

+## Code structure
+- main.dart - the main() method.
+- memory_app.dart - the application container widget.
+- home_page.dart - the HomePage widget with a button to route to a GamePage for a new game.
+- game_page.dart - the GamePage widget which scaffolds a GameBoardView.
+- game_board_view.dart - a stateful widget that displays the game board from a GameModel and handles all user interactions.
+Delegates to ScoreDisplayView, TimerDisplayView, and a GridView of CardViews.
+- card_view.dart - a stateless widget that displays a CardModel.
+Calls back to a method in GameBoardView to update game state on card selection.
+- models/card_faces.dart - contains card face asset paths and helper methods to pick a random selection of them for each game.
+- models/default_game_settings.dart - contains default game values for layout and timer delays.
+- models/card_model.dart - immutably represents the state of a card.
+- models/game_model.dart - immutably represents the state of a game.
+- models/game_state.dart - enumerates the allowed game states.
+- logic/game_state_machine.dart - state machine the controls game play: given the current game model and a player move or timer state change, produces a new game model.

 ## Basic game TO DO list
 - DONE: Create skeleton app from starter project: HomePage and "New game" button
 - DONE: Create card and game model classes